|

 I think that the Idioms section has an unsuccessful title.
 As I mentioned above, what it provides is not idioms but a collection of phrases expressing different functions.
 But still, it needs to be completed with practice material in order to be really useful to the users.

+Another disadvantage of the site is lack of exercise feedback, which is very important for adult students since they usually want to study at home.
 To round up with the negatives of this site, I could say that its pages resemble the pages of a book.
 All the material found in it can be found in a book or, to be honest, in books, except for the audio texts.

 Despite the above drawbacks, I would recommend the site to teachers and students of Business English for the following reasons: